cltl/svm_wsd/README.md

 The input for the program has to be valid UTF-8 plain text.
 The script dsc_wsd_tagger.py will read the text from the standard input.
 So there are 2 easy ways to call the program:

+For working with plain files and call treetagger for lemma and pos tagging:

 ````shell
 $ echo 'Dit is een input text' | dsc_wsd_tagger.py